 Hi!
 Lets get these articles off to a good start!

-For all our first years, Im Marigold Feathersweet.
-Third year Hufflepuff.
-And the Feathersweets are a centuries old sweets making family in the magical world.
-Which means I know a lot about making candy and pastries and other sweet things.
-So last year I started sharing that knowledge here in the Owl Post!!
+For all our first years, I’m Marigold Feathersweet, a Fifth year Hufflepuff.
+My family is a centuries old confectionery making family in the magical world .
+And in my second year I started sharing that knowledge here in the Owl Post!!
 And I’m going to keep doing it this year!
+I enjoy helping people learn how to make nice treats.

 Aerate – this means to add air to what you are making.
 Usually by sifting it..